exercism/problem-specifications/exercises/split-second-stopwatch/introduction.md

 As an amateur runner, you've never really felt the need to track your time precisely.
 However, having just enrolled in a local running team, you're now following precisely timed training sessions, each one tuned to the second.
-You've therefore decided you need to purchase the _split-second stopwatch_, a basic but very precise stopwatch.
+Because of this, you've decided to get the _split-second stopwatch_, a basic but very precise stopwatch.